How To Heal From Past Trauma And Wounds

 Where Does Your Baggage Come From?

 Baggage is the emotional, mental, or spiritual pain you carry from a previous experience.
-Often, baggage stems from a deep wound.
-This wound can be something such as discovering your spouse was unfaithful.
+Often, baggage stems from trauma or a deep wound.
+This trauma or wound can be something such as discovering your spouse was unfaithful.
 This can lead you to question future relationships and your own judgment.

 Maybe you found out that you were adopted.
 Suddenly, the life you thought was yours seems like a lie.
 You might feel that you weren’t wanted or weren’t good enough for your birth parents.